jht5945/java.performance.profiling/README.md

 Java Performance Profiling
 ==========================

-Import to `Eclipse` use the command blow:
+Import to `Eclipse` use the command below:

 ```
 gradle eclipse